Karthik7013/TaskManagementApp/README.md

 # Task Management Application

-Simple Task Management Web Application using React for the front-end and ndoe-expresss for back-end  allowing user to create a task and update task and delete a task from the list.
+Simple Task Management Web Application using React for the front-end and node-expresss for back-end  allowing user to create a task and update task and delete a task from the list of tasks.

 ## Technologies